Dictionary » Negative Words » Conflict – Meaning, Definition, Synonyms and Antonyms

 Conflict – Meaning, Definition, Synonyms and Antonyms

-The word ‘Conflict’ (Noun) refers to a serious disagreement, struggle, or clash between opposing ideas, people, or forces.
+The word ‘Conflict’ (noun) refers to a serious disagreement, struggle, or clash between people, ideas, or forces.
 In this guide, you’ll explore the full definition, etymology, usage, examples, synonyms, antonyms, and frequently asked questions about ‘Conflict’.

 Conflict Explained in Depth